verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Is it my turn to say something obvious now?
 Oh I know...
 You are ...
 - [ ] We'd all slowly starve to death in our own filth.
 But we'll be happy.
 - [ ] My guilt is doing somersaults.
+- [ ] Purity with exclusion is not purity.